SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 .. figure:: _static/Laser_definition.png
   :width: 13cm

-  Definition of the laser parameters (not in scale).
+  Definition of the laser parameters (not to scale).
 In blue, the normalized transverse electric field of the laser, in red the absolute value of its complex envelope.
 All quantities are in normalized units (e.g. :math:`\lambda_0/2\pi` for the lengths, :math:`m_e\omega_0c/e` for the fields).

 The simulation now includes a moving window and a laser pulse, as in :ref:`Fig. 4 <Schema_Simulation_1>`.